A first look into the carbon footprint of federated learning: Experiments

 \subsection{Experimental Results}

-This section presents the number of rounds required by each setup to reach its target accuracy as well as the energy associated with both centralized and FL.

-Power consumption and training times obtained for all FL and centralized setups are reported in Table \ref{tab:power}, while the numbers of communication rounds required by each setup to reach their target accuracies are summarized in Table \ref{tab:roundsPerStrategy}.
+This section presents the experimental results.
+Power consumption and training times obtained for all FL and centralized setups are reported in Table \ref{tabpower}.
+Table \ref{tabpower} also shows the power measurement and energy consumption for each setups.
+Both power usage and training time per epoch reflect the mean value for each training tasks.
+The total energy is calculated as the energy per device multiplied by the number of selected clients per communication round for FL.
+In the centralized scenario it is equal to the energy per device.
+The numbers of communication rounds required by each setup to reach their target accuracies are summarized in Table \ref{tabroundsPerStrategy}.
+Table \ref{tabcarbonresults} shows the carbon emission for each training task in every experimental setups, calculated by adding the energy consumption for communication and convert the energy consumption to carbon emission by multiplying the country-specific conversion factor as explained in Eq (\ref{eqcarboneq}) and Eq (\ref{eqcarboneq2}).

-It is worth noting that centralized training (V100) took solely $2$ epochs to achieve the target accuracy for CIFAR10, and $8$ epochs for ImageNet.
-This translates to $48$ seconds for CIFAR10 and $3.2$ hours for ImageNet.
-Conversely, standard FedAVG failed to converge within the allotted $5000$ rounds in the non-IID case using only $1$ local epoch for CIFAR10, while a more efficient strategy (i.e FedADAM) was able to reach the target.
+As shown in Table \ref{tabpower}, it is worth noting that centralized training (V100) took solely $2$ epochs to achieve the target accuracy for CIFAR10, and $8$ epochs for ImageNet, $1$ for FEMNIST and $10$ for CV Italian.
+This translates to $48$ seconds for CIFAR10, $3.2$ hours for ImageNet, $19$ seconds for FEMNIST and $1.4$ hours for CV Italian.

-For Speech Commands experiments, we can definitely see more fluctuations with the test accuracy in the non-IID case as the dataset is naturally unbalanced, hence more rounds are required to reach the target test accuracy.
-It is interesting that FedAVG needs even more rounds for IID than non-IID if we only do one local epoch, which might again due to the fact that the dataset is naturally unbalanced and we keep all the hyper-parameters the same even with different setup, which shows the importance of hyper-parameters tuning.
+Table \ref{tabroundsPerStrategy} reports the numbers of communication rounds required by each setup to reach their target accuracies.
+We can see that standard FedAVG failed to converge within the allotted $2000$ rounds in the non-IID setting when using only $1$ local epoch for CIFAR10, while the more sophisticated FedADAM strategy was able to reach the target.
+For Speech Commands experiments, it is interesting that FedAVG needs even more rounds for IID than non-IID if we only do one local epoch, which might be due to the dataset being naturally unbalanced.
+Similar as FEMNIST, CV Italian is a naturally partitioned dataset, so there only exist non-IID results.
+As settings with only $1$ local epoch does not converge, we only show settings with $5$ local epochs in the tables.

-Also, by applying FedADAM, the number of communication rounds is consistently lower across all datasets compared with FedAVG, especially for non-IID partitions with a minimal decrease of $50\%$.